pelican-eggs/games-steamcmd/v_rising/v_rising_vanilla/README.md

 #### RCON

 RCON can allow general and restart announcements to be made to the server remotely (functions which are not currently supported by the console command line).
-You can enable RCON by properly configuring the relevant variables under the Startup tab of your Pterodactyl server.
+You can enable RCON by properly configuring the relevant variables under the Startup tab of your server.
 The RCON port must be allocated to the server.
 [Click here for list of valid commands and recommended RCON client](https://github.com/StunlockStudios/vrising-dedicated-server-instructions/blob/master/1.0.x/INSTRUCTIONS.md#rcon-1).